bethanygardner/Singular-They-Public/analysis/exp1_stats.md

     ## Updating formula: M_Acc ~ 1 + M_Type

--   The effect of memory accuracy is significant (p\<.001), such that participants are 3.47x more likely to get the production right if they got the memory right.
     ## Currently evaluating LRT for: CharPronoun

--   Significant interaction between pronoun type (they/them vs. he/him +
-    she/her) and memory accuracy (p\<.05) (odds 0.44).
-The relative
-    difficulty of they/them was attenuated when the participant had correctly remembered the character’s pronoun during the memory phase of the task.
     ## Fitting via glm: M_Acc ~ 1 + M_Type + CharPronoun

     ## Updating formula: M_Acc ~ 1 + M_Type + CharPronoun